 Raising the minimum wage isn't a bad idea.
 However, it can't be viewed as an annual stopgap solution to fight poverty.
 Reconstructing America from the ground up by stopping the flow of jobs abroad, investing in technical education, and reclaiming abandoned buildings would do far more, in the long run, to increase workers' wages by ten dollars an hour with better benefits to boot.

 Update: The citizens of Clayton County now have transit buses that run to the nearest MARTA or rail station in Atlanta!!
-And raising the minimum wage to 10.10 an hour or higher would be a great idea!!
+Raising the minimum wage to 10.10 an hour or higher would be a great idea!!

 No comments: